Thumbs up on horse coat health:

 Supporting a brilliant shine from the inside

-To help ensure your horse shines for the rest of the season, consider adding a skin and coat supplement to your horse’s diet.
+To help ensure your horse’s coat shines and is healthy for the rest of the season, consider adding a skin and coat supplement to your horse’s diet.
 Skin and coat supplements can help by adding fat to your horse’s diet, which is a great way to support your horse’s skin and coat health.
 But when it comes to adding fats, it’s important to consider the source.

 For a long time, riders fed corn oil for a hearty serving of fat.
 However, we now know it’s not just about feeding more fat, it’s about feeding the right kind of fat.
 Omega 3 and omega 6 fatty acids are both important to your horse’s well-being, but maintaining the correct balance between the two is critical.
 You want to provide your horse with two to four times more omega 3s than 6s.